ldh-star/BreakingBad-Minecraft/README-en.md

 ## Problem to be solved

-- How to run 'runClient' gradle script in kotlin's mod project.
 - How to use automated scripts to translate language json files into different language versions.

 ## License